1 commentsRead On

 INTRODUCTIONWhen it first made its appearance in 1970, PANZERBLITZ — Jim Dunnigan’s game of World War II tactical armored warfare on the Russian Front — rocked the war gaming community as no war game had ever done before, and few have since.
 Its ground-breaking design blended elements of board war games with those of miniatures, and by so doing, created an entirely new, and extremely playable tactical design architecture.
 Moreover, it had something for everyone.
 For the history buff, the game was chock-full of historical and technical detail; for the pure gamer, the satisfying sight of burning wreck counters from one end of the game board to the other made it a blast to play.
-In the eyes of many of us, Dunnigan’s creation of PANZERBLITZ was his overdo atonement for his truly execrable two earlier monstrosities, JUTLAND (1967) and 1914 (1968).
+In the eyes of a number of longtime players, Dunnigan’s creation of PANZERBLITZ was his overdue atonement for the widespread disappointment engendered among many in the hobby by two of his earlier Avalon Hill designs, JUTLAND (1967) and 1914 (1968).

 Interestingly, PANZERBLITZ had originally been designed as part of SPI’s “Test Game Series,” under the unimpressive working title: “Tactical Game 3.”
 In a somewhat surprising move, rather than market the game itself, SPI sold the design to Avalon Hill, but continued to manufacture PANZERBLITZ under a royalty agreement with the boys from Baltimore.
 The first printing used the old sleeved-box packaging system that Avalon Hill had used in several of its own games from this period.
 However, this design, because of cost, was soon abandoned in favor of the less expensive and lighter-weight, bookcase style game box that soon after became a standard for other Avalon Hill games.